Your referral to Radiology

 Self referrals are accepted for Mammography – for a Routine mammogram (when no symptoms or concerns are present)

 Some examinations require a special diet or pre-examination preparation.
 When you make your appointment this information will be given to you.
-If you are unsure if you need preparation for your examination, or are unsure how to go about the preparation, please don't hesitate to ask the reception staff.
+If you are unsure if you need preparation for your examination, or are unsure how to go about the preparation, please don't hesitate to ask our staff.

-Your examination will be performed by a Radiologist (a Doctor who specializes in medical imaging), a Radiographer (a specially trained X-ray technician) , or a Sonographer (a technician with ultrasound training)
+Your examination will be performed by a Radiologist (a Doctor specialised in medical imaging), a Medical Imagaing Technologist (a specially trained x-ray technician) , or a Sonographer (a technician with ultrasound training)

-After your examination the Radiologist or Radiographer will let you know whether you need to wait, or if your examination is completed.
+After your examination the Radiologist or Medical Imaging Technologist will let you know whether you need to wait, or if your examination is completed.

-The Radiologist sends a written report on your films or ultrasound to the person who referred you for the examination.
-This report will be sent electronically, by fax or by mail as the referrer has requested.
+The Radiologist sends a written report to the person who referred you for the examination.
+The expected report timeframe is usually a maximum of 4 hours following the examination.

 You should contact your referrer and discuss the examination report with them.